Learning more about the…

 • In partnership with FEED and Vibrant Village HEMP attempts to address the educational, nutritional and medical needs of children in Paulette.

-• In the summer of 2019, FEED provided summer classes in music, art and cooking, so the older children could learn about nutrition and the fine arts.
-HEMP also provided funds so FEED has a new security gate and a new water filtration system to sell affordable, drinkable water to villagers.
+• In the summers of 2019-2022, FEED provided summer classes in music, art, dress-making, local jewelry design, and cooking, so the older children could learn about nutrition, the fine arts and trade jobs for the future.
+HEMP also provided funds so FEED has a new security gate and a water filtration system to sell affordable, drinkable water to villagers.